vizthex123/ExtraDataModels/data-pack/references.md

 1 - EMC value of Stone in the Equivalent Exchange mods (ProjectE is a fork of EE2)<br />
 10 - Hardness of diamonds on the mohs scale<br />
 110 - Rounded up the cleavage angle of diamonds (which is 109.5)<br />
-8192 - EMC value of Diamond in the Equivalent Exchange mods (ProjectE is a fork of EE2)
+8192 - EMC value of Diamond in the Equivalent Exchange mods

 <br />